imixs/imixs-workflow/src/site/markdown/engine/plugins/ruleplugin.md

 This script defines an array with two error messages.
 The error messages will be part of  the param[] property of the PluginException.
 See the [section exception handling](./exception_handling.html)

-##How to access the ActivityEntity
+##Definition of a Business Rule

-The Script Language and the script are defined in reserved properties of the current ActivityEntity:
+The business rule and the used script language are defined in the following event properties:

   * txtBusinessRule - defines the business rule to be evaluated by the Rule Plugin.
   * txtBusinessRuleEngine - defines the script language used by the Plugin.

-The rule plugin uses the Script Engine provided by the JDK.
-So business rule can be written in any script language supported by the runtime environment.
+The rule plugin supports any Script Engine provided by the JVM.